Welcome to the Home Learning Hub

 If you see anything inappropriate, or are targeted while online, or your child is made to feel unsafe, please report to CEOP.
 You can access their details here.

-Once you contacted CEOP, please inform a Designated Safeguarding Lead.
+Once you have contacted CEOP, please inform a Designated Safeguarding Lead.

 Class teachers will conduct a Wellbeing ‘check-in’ once a week for the class group and/or individual pupils.
 This can be conducted via TEAMS or telephone.
 In the event of a national or local lockdown, further information regarding contact arrangements will be sent to parents and carers.